TriDevs/TriEngine/README.md

 Copyright © 2013 by [Adam Hellberg](https://github.com/Sharparam), [Sijmen Schoon](https://github.com/Vijfhoek) and [Preston Shumway](https://github.com/anidude).

-TriEngine2D is licensed under the [MIT License](http://opensource.org/licenses/MIT), more info can be found in the **LICENSE** file.
+TriEngine is licensed under the [MIT License](http://opensource.org/licenses/MIT), more info can be found in the **LICENSE** file.

 Contributing
 ------------

 You are free to fork this project and make your own changes, as long as you follow the MIT License.

-If you want to make a pull request, please do so to the [main project](https://github.com/TriDevs/TriEngine2D) and not any of the "official" forks.
+If you want to make a pull request, please do so to the [main project](https://github.com/TriDevs/TriEngine) and not any of the "official" forks.

 For your pull request to be accepted, please follow our coding style:
  * Indent with 4 spaces, not tabs.